Walter White (Breaking Bad): Post–Breaking Bad

-Reception

-Critical response
+Critical reception

 The character development of Walter White, as well as Bryan Cranston's performance, has received universal acclaim, from both critics and audiences.
 Walter White is considered to be one of the greatest and most iconic characters in television history.

-From The Guardian, Paul MacInnes lauded Walter as a whole, noting his quick transformation into becoming Heisenberg.
+Paul MacInnes of The Guardian lauded Walter as a whole, noting his quick transformation into becoming Heisenberg.
 From the same website, Rebecca Nicholson wrote about Walter's death, praising the fact that instead of facing the consequences, "Walter dies happy.
 He doesn't only get what he deserved; he gets what he wanted.
 It's the same for us viewers: we get the neatness and the uncertainty, which shows a Heisenberg level of mastery."
 In their list for the "Top 100 Villains", IGN ranked Walter as #12, stating that "Walter White is selfishness incarnate, and perhaps one of the greatest tragic figures to ever grace television, making his ultimate descent into villainy that much more compelling."

 The web magazine Grantland quotes Andy Greenwald as analyzing Walter differently from some others, including Vince Gilligan.
 Greenwald states:

-I've been thinking a lot about Walter White, the 'shadow' on his recent CAT scan, and the black cloud that has long since overtaken his heart.
-The closer we get to the end, the more Walt scrabbles around and lashes out like a rat when it's surrounded, the less I'm buying Vince Gilligan's whole 'Mr. Chips to Scarface' quote as an analogy for Walt's transformation...
+I've been thinking a lot about Walter White, the "shadow" on his recent CAT scan, and the black cloud that has long since overtaken his heart.
+The closer we get to the end, the more Walt scrabbles around and lashes out like a rat when it's surrounded, the less I'm buying Vince Gilligan's whole "Mr. Chips to Scarface" quote as an analogy for Walt's transformation...
 But I think the most horrifying part of Breaking Bad may be that Walt, at his core, didn't really transform at all.
 It wasn't greed or generosity or cancer or fear that fueled this reign of death and destruction.
 It was resentment.
 Every moment Walt spent in front of a classroom he was thinking about how beneath him it all was.
 He was a genius; he was meant to be a millionaire, not this castrated cross between stepping stone and doormat.
 When you got down to it, Walt desperately wanted to teach everyone a lesson, and I don't mean in the style of Mr. Chips.